How I accidentally launched a business 7 years ago

 And grow I sure did...
 As a human, a designer, and a professional.
 And for that I am grateful.

 Now, looking back, what kept me going despite months of uncertainty where I was this close to wanting to shut down my business, were my interactions with my customers.
 I had slowly created a community of lovely humans who were rooting for me, for my creativity.
 My business was based on resolving my user’s needs and they found value in that.
-Their confidence in me got me problem-solving every time I got stuck.
+Their confidence in me got me creatively problem-solving every time I got stuck.

-Interacting with them, wanting to understand what drove them, what gave them joy, what else I could do to improve their experience and make fashion so much more than just something one adorns gave my work meaning.
+Interacting with them, wanting to understand what drove them, what gave them joy, and what else I could do to improve their experience and make fashion so much more than just something one adorns gave my work meaning.

 Their smiles and conversations when they saw my products.
 Those moments when my clients would connect with me months later to share how much they love and draw meaning from wearing my products; happy heartfelt moments that were truly indescribable.